The team "leads with honor, integrity, and heart."- Former client

 The Transparent Path proposition — to reduce food waste and risk by creating a more agile, more resilient and more certain supply chain — has drawn together a team of senior enterprise leaders who care deeply about our future.
 Mark and Eric are involved in feeding the homeless in Seattle.
 Sunil has built businesses using AI to identify health issues.
-Paulé is a thought leader in sustainability and Greg has worked with food-related NGOs overseas.
+Paulé is a thought leader in sustainability and equity.

 We’re not here to spin up a crypto token, grow our cloud business, or simply stand up some software play.
-We created this venture to bring real, positive, meaningful change to the world and to the future of food.
+We created this venture to bring real, positive, meaningful change to the world and help people by strengthening our most critical supply chains.

 Meet the Transparent Path leadership team

-Eric had no idea that his first job writing code for a Michigan produce trucking company would eventually come full circle.
+In 1981, Eric Weaver had no idea that his first job writing code for a Michigan produce hauler would eventually come full circle.

-After 12 years in software development, Eric spent the next 30 years as an enterprise digital transformation advisor — guiding more than 80 blue-chip brands around the world through disruption brought about by the Web, email, e-commerce, and social media.
-An early proponent of both cryptocurrencies and AI, Eric began guiding companies like P&G, Kraft Foods, and Johnson & Johnson onto the Internet in 1994, launching one of the very first AI-powered websites in 1996, and the Performly AI-powered ROI platform in 2014.
+After 11 years in systems development for General Motors and Ford Motor Company, Eric spent the next 30 years as an enterprise digital transformation advisor — guiding nearly 100 blue-chip brands around the world through disruption brought about by the Web, email, e-commerce, and social media.
+Eric began guiding companies like P&G, Kraft Foods, and Johnson & Johnson onto the Internet in 1995, launching one of the very first AI-powered websites in 1996, and an AI-powered social media ROI platform in 2014.